muxy/gamelink-unity/readme.md

 Simply copy the GameLink folder into your new or existing Unity project.

-You will need your own JSON library and Websocket library to properly use GameLink.

 GameLinkTestScene.unity shows example usages of GameLink.
-NativeWebsocket was used for the example, so to properly run the test scene download the NativeWebSocket from the Unity Store or at (https://github.com/endel/NativeWebSocket).
-Be sure to also set your GameLink ClientId in the CMuxyGameLink component.
+Be sure to set your GameLink ClientId in the CMuxyGameLink component.

 ## Documentation